easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### libzeep

-Libzeep was originally developed to make it easy to create SOAP servers.
+Libzeep was originally developed to make it simple to create SOAP servers.

 *homepage*: <https://github.com/mhekkel/libzeep>